alimo7amed93/webhook-tester-mcp/README.md

 ## 🛎️ Webhooks 101

+## 🛎️ Webhooks 101

-Webhooks let your app talk to other services in real-time.
-Instead of constantly checking for updates (polling), a webhook sends an HTTP POST request to a URL you define whenever something happens — like a new user signup, a status change, or any event you care about.
-They're lightweight, fast, and super handy for triggering actions, syncing data, or keeping systems in the loop.
+Webhooks let your app send and receive real-time updates between services.
+When sending, your app can POST data to a URL whenever something important happens — like a new user signup or a status change.
+When receiving, your app listens for incoming POST requests from other services and reacts to the events they send.
+This setup is way more efficient than constant polling and is perfect for triggering actions, syncing data, or keeping systems in sync.

 ## 📦 Features & Use Cases